seandstewart/bardly/pending/romances/the-tempest/11-player.md

 What a strange drowsiness possesses them!

 **ANTONIO**
-It is the quality o'the climate....
+It is the quality o'the climate. ...

 **SEBASTIAN**
-...Why
+...
+Why
 Doth it not then our eyelids sink?
 I find not
 Myself disposed to sleep.